Biomedical Sciences: About the Course

 This broad and flexible programme ranges from genetics and molecular and cellular biology to integrated systems physiology, neuroscience and psychology.
 At the heart of the educational experience at Oxford is the tutorial system, which offers you the chance to review theories with tutors and further explore ideas that arise in discussion with them.

 The course is truly interdisciplinary in nature, with a number of departments and units contributing teaching, including Biochemistry, Experimental Psychology, Pathology, Pharmacology, and Physiology, Anatomy and Genetics.

 The broad first year will ensure that you receive a strong foundation in all aspects of the subject, and training in relevant study skills.
-You will attend lectures, practical classes and tutorials that will introduce you to systems biology (Body, Brain and Behaviour) and to cell biology (Cells, Molecules, Genes), as well as classes in essential physical, mathematical and statistical concepts to give you the confidence to work with primary literature later in the course.
+You will attend lectures, practical classes and tutorials that will introduce you to systems biology (body, brain and behaviour) and to cell biology (cells, molecules, genes), as well as classes in essential physical, mathematical and statistical concepts to give you the confidence to work with primary literature later in the course.
 You would typically attend six to ten lectures, a mathematics or statistics class, and a three-hour practical each week.
 In addition, you will prepare for and attend weekly tutorials during which you will discuss, through consideration of experimental studies, the significance and limitations of a given topic with your tutors.
 Your remaining time will be available for independent study.

 Entering the second year, a wide range of options of differing weight are available in the following themes: